We provide individualized services and programs for children with a diagnosis of Autism Spectrum Disorder using a family and child centered approach

 Each child has an individualized program that may include one-to-one intensive teaching, natural environment teaching, as well as peer and small group teaching.

-Intervention programs take place in the TAP classroom or at home (at the parent’s request).
+Intervention programs take place in the TAP classroom, care facilities or even at home (at the parent’s request).

 The individual programs are designed by our team of behaviour consultants and implemented by our autism interventionists.